Entering Jordan From Israel: COVID Updates

 Choosing your method of transport when travelling from Israel to Jordan involves a few considerations.
 If time is of the essence, and you are arriving from Europe, then taking a flight to Amman or Aqaba is a good option.
 However, if you have a little more time and energy to expend, and want to go directly from Israel to Petra, it’s quite simple to travel overland from Israel, using one of the three border crossings.

-We would recommend the southernmost one - Wadi Araba - because it is the most modern, takes the least time to cross and is close to the city of Aqaba, from which you can continue on easily either to Petra, Wadi Rum or Amman.
+We would recommend the southernmost one - Wadi Araba - because it is the most modern, takes the least time to cross and is close to the city of Aqaba, from which you can continue easily either to Petra, Wadi Rum or Amman.

 Can anyone visit Jordan?

-Jordan entry requirements are reasonably liberal, compared to some countries in the Middle East, and although they tightened up during the pandemic, they are easing significantly now.
+Jordan's entry requirements are reasonably liberal, compared to some countries in the Middle East, and although they tightened up during the pandemic, they are easing significantly now.
 Citizens of almost every nation are allowed to visit Jordan, although not all of them can enter visa-free.
 That’s where the visa part (below) comes in…

 Do I need a visa to enter Jordan?

 The answer is yes, a visa is usually required if you want to travel to Jordan.
 However, the good news is that it is easily obtainable and can be purchased at the border crossing itself.
-So obtaining a visa for Jordan is really not too difficult.
+So obtaining a visa for Jordan is not too difficult.

-For most tourists of western countries, all this entails is ensuring you have a passport that is valid for at least six months beyond the time you are planning to stay, and at least two blank pages in your passport that officials will be able to use for stamps.
+For most tourists of Western countries, all this entails is ensuring you have a passport that is valid for at least six months beyond the time you are planning to stay, and at least two blank pages in your passport that officials will be able to use for stamps.
 For citizens of other countries, including South Africa, Indonesia, Ecuador, and also states that make up the Gulf Cooperation Council (GCC), visa-free travel is granted from anywhere between one and three months.

 How much does a visa for Jordan cost?

-At the current moment, the cost of a single-entry visa for Jordan, valid for one month, is 40 Jordanian dinars (JOD) which works out at approximately 56 USD.
+At the current moment, the cost of a single-entry visa for Jordan, valid for one month, is 40 Jordanian dinars (JOD) which works out to approximately 56 USD.
 A double-entry visa, which is valid for three months, will cost you 60 JOD (approx. 84 USD) and multiple-entry visas cost 120 JOD (approx. 170 USD ).

 Visas can be purchased on arrival at the airport or at two of the three border crossings - Sheikh Hussein (in Israel’s north) and Wadi Arava (in Eilat).
 If you want to cross into Jordan from the Allenby Bridge border, you will need to arrange your visa beforehand, preferably in Jerusalem or Tel Aviv.